Employer of Record

 Termination, Severance Pay and Notice Period

+After the probationary period, an employee ordinarily terminating an indefinite contract must generally provide 30 calendar days’ notice.
 The notice period commences the day after the employee is informed of the termination.
-If the employer fails to give the required notice, they must compensate the employee for the equivalent number of days.
+If the employer fails to give the required notice, they must compensate the employee for the equivalent period.

 Employees vs Independent Contractors